yuxuanxc/tp/docs/UserGuide.md

 #### 4.4.3 Deleting an attraction from the selected itinerary: `delete-itinerary-attraction`
 Deletes an attraction from the selected itinerary.

-Format: `delete-itinerary-attraction INDEX`
+Format: `delete-itinerary-attraction INDEX day/DAY_VISITING`

-* Deletes the attraction specified by the `INDEX`.
+* Deletes the attraction specified by the `INDEX` and `DAY_VISITING` shown in the itinerary panel.
-* The index refers to the index number shown in the selected itinerary.
-* The index **must be a positive number** 1, 2, 3, …​

 Examples:
 * `delete-itinerary-attraction 1 day/1` removes `Jurong Bird Park from the itinerary`<br><br>